dariomlopez/dariomlopez/README.md

 ## Additional Information
 Feel free to explore my repositories and projects here on github and connect with me on LinkedIn.<br>
-I am open to new opportunities and collaborations, and I am excited about contributing to innovative and impactful projects as a Full-Stack Developer.
+I am open to new opportunities and collaborations, and I am excited about contributing to innovative and impactful projects.

 ## Contact Information
 - 📞 Phone: +34 679725971